Discover Otomi Console

 Teams are isolated spaces on Kubernetes and can be used for Projects, DevOps teams, or even DTAP.
 Platform admins can use the self-service flags to delegate permissions to a team.
 When a flag is set, members of the team can configure ingress for public exposure, change alerting receivers, change the OIDC group id or even change team resource quotas.
 By default all internal network traffic between Teams is disabled.

-A service in Otomi is a feature for publicly exposing pre-deployed Kubernetes or Knative services.
+A service in Otomi is a feature to configuring ingressfor pre-deployed Kubernetes or to create new Knative services.
 Otomi will automatically create all ingress resources and configuration needed, including certificates, Istio virtual services, DNS records, or even an Oauth2 proxy for Single Sign-On.

 Next to configuring exposure for a pre-deployed service, Otomi Console can also be used to create new Knative services without writing any YAML manifests.
 Just fill in the container image you would like to deploy and optionally configure environment variables, annotations, secrets, secret mounts, and/or files.

 Use Otomi Jobs to create and run Kubernetes jobs and CronJobs.

 A job creates one or more pods and will continue to retry the execution of the pods until a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.

 Create a CronJob to create a Job that will run at specified times/dates.

 Secrets created and managed using HashiCorp Vault can be ‘mapped’ onto the Otomi configuration and then be used by Otomi Services (for public and private expose and to mount into the pod as an environment variable when creating a Knative service) and by any other pod within the team namespace.

 Otomi supports three kinds of secrets:

 - Docker Registry

 When the app is enabled, each team will get access to: